learn-co-students/west-se-011121/44-component-lifecycle-pets/README.md

 ### Fetch the Pets Only Once

-Fetch pets only once.
+X Fetch pets only once.

-Show all of the pets by default (without needing to click anything).
+X Show all of the pets by default (without needing to click anything).

-Modify the app so that the filters change which pets are showing without re-fetching.
+X Modify the app so that the filters change which pets are showing without re-fetching.

 ### Randomly Adopt a Pet Every 2 seconds
 Make it look like other users are on the website adopting Pets.